Fire safety system report

 - a mechanical ducted smoke control system

-the PCA is required under clause 152A of the EP&A Reg. to request an FSSR from FRNSW.
-This applies irrespective of building size, whether the building has an alternative solution or not, and whether the associated building works was within the class 2 or 3 parts of the building or not.
+the principal certifier is required under clause 152A of the EP&A Reg. to request an FSSR from FRNSW.
+This applies irrespective of building size, whether the building has a performance solution or not, and whether the associated building works was within the class 2 or 3 parts of the building or not.

 Note: FRNSW will prioritise all applications and assess those that present the greatest risk and impact to the community.

-The FSSR application form below should be used by the PCA.
-However, if the building has an alternative solution to which clause 152 of the EP&A Reg. applies, the final fire safety report application form should be used instead to avoid making two separate applications.
+The principal certifier should use the fire safety system report application form below.
+However, if the building has a performance solution to which clause 152 of the EP&A Reg. applies, the final fire safety report application form should be used instead to avoid the need to make two separate applications.

-If the FSSR is to be provided, FRNSW will attend the building and provide the report to the PCA within ten (10) days.
+If the FSSR is to be provided, FRNSW will attend the building and provide the report to the principal certifier within ten (10) days.
 FRNSW will assess the functionality and performance of the relevant fire safety systems to determine if they are capable of performing to the standard in the current fire safety schedule.
-If any relevant fire safety system includes an alternative solution to which clause 144 of the EP&A Reg. does not apply, a copy of the alternative solution report is to be provided with the FSSR application so that the standard of performance of that system can be identified and assessed.
+If any relevant fire safety system includes a performance solution to which clause 144 of the EP&A Reg. does not apply, a copy of the performance solution report is to be provided with the FSSR application so that the standard of performance of that system can be identified and assessed.

 Note: Fire safety systems are expected to be tested and commissioned and the fire safety certificate issued prior to the application for OC being made, and the FSSR being requested.